Menu

 Research Interests:

-Dr. Shannon Curry is the Deputy Associate Director for Planetary Science and Astrobiology at the Space Sciences Laboratory at the University of California, Berkeley, where she currently is involved in NASA and NSF supported research projects.
-Her research focus is on terrestrial planetary atmospheres and their evolution.
-She is also involved in developing instruments for future flight missions to other bodies in the solar system.
-She is currently the PI for the NASA Mars Atmospheric and Volatiles EvolutioN (MAVEN) mission, Project Scientist on the ESCAPADE SIMPLeX mission in development, science team member of Parker Solar Probe (PSP) mission, and a collaborator on NASA’s Nexus for Exoplanet System Science (NExSS) program.
+Dr. Shannon Curry is an Associate Professor in the Astrophysics and Planetary Sciences (APS) Department at the University of Colorado, Boulder and is currently the Principal Investigator of the NASA Mars Atmosphere and Volatile EvolutioN (MAVEN) mission.
+Prior to this, she served as the Assistant Deputy Director of Planetary Science at the Space Sciences Laboratory at the University of California, Berkeley.
+Her research focus is on the evolution of planetary atmospheres with respect to the sun’s radiation environment, solar wind and solar activity.
+She is also involved in mission concepts, mission design and instrument development for future flight missions to other bodies in the solar system.
+She is currently a science team member on NASA’s Parker Solar Probe (PSP) mission, Project Scientist for NASA’s ESCAPADE mission (phase D), and a collaborator on NASA’s Nexus for Exoplanet System Science (NExSS) program.
+She also serves on NASA’s Planetary Advisory Committee (PAC).

 Former MAVEN Principal Investigator (2003-2021):